jocelyngan2005/GreenVault/README.md

    - Design and develop PWA frontend (Login, Vault, Carbon dashboard)
    - Implement AI Agent: auto-buy carbon credits, chat-based assistant
    - Create pitch deck, handle demo UI

-#### Summary
-- Local project owners supply and register offset projects, earning recognition and revenue, or use the Vault for secure management of other secrets.
-- Buyers (companies/individuals) offset their own emissions by purchasing verified credits.
-- GreenVault provides the secure, decentralized infrastructure to connect, verify, and transact between these groups, while also serving as a general-purpose vault for secret account management.

 ## Features